wely/DevCamp/HOL/dotnet/modern-cloud-apps/README.md

 ![image](./media/image-23.png)

-1. Open the `Utils\StorageHelper.cs` file and paste the follwing:
+1. Open the `Utils\StorageHelper.cs` file and paste the following:

     ```csharp
     using Microsoft.WindowsAzure.Storage;